 2.2.2.3.
-Nomination Committee
+Nomination and Governance Committee

-The Nomination Committee ("NomCom") shall be established to assist the Board in the nomination and election process for the Corporation's directors and has the special duty of defining the general profile of Board members that the Corporation may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board.
+The Nomination and Governance Committee ("NomGov") shall be established to (i) assist the Board in the nomination and election process for the Corporation's directors and has the special duty of defining the general profile of Board members that the Corporation may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board, (ii) establish a formal and transparent procedure to develop a policy for determining the remuneration of directors and officers that is consistent with the Revised Corporation Code, the corporation's culture and strategy as well as the business environment in which it operates, and (iii) assist the Board in the performance of its corporate governance responsibilities and enhance the Board's oversight capability over the Corporation's compliance with and proper observance of corporate governance principles, practices and responsibilities.

-The NomCom shall be composed of at least three (3) members, one (1) of whom shall be an independent director, including the Chairman of said committee.
-The Board may also designate non-voting members as it may on a case-to-case basis require for purposes of advising the NomCom.
+The NomGov shall be composed of at least three (3) members, comprising a combination of IDs and NEDs only, including the Chairman of said committee.
+The Board may also designate non-voting members as it may on a case-to-case basis require for purposes of advising the NomGov.

-The NomCom shall meet at least once each year, and shall have the following duties and responsibilities:
+The Chairman of the NomGov shall be an ID and must not simultaneously be the Chairman of the AuditCom.
+The NomGov shall meet at least once each year, and shall have the following duties and responsibilities: